forestgrape/coronavirus/index.md

 #### ace2 receptor distribution
 There are two common methods to measure tissue distribution of proteins:
+* ##### antibody staining
-* _antibody staining_: to detect ACE2 an anti-ACE2 antibody.
-Detects proteins on cell surfaces, however they just can be attached to the cell without being built into the cell membrane. .
-Used in the work of [Timens](#timens), [McCray](#mccray05)
+    detecting ACE2 using anti-ACE2 antibodies.
+Detects proteins on cell surfaces.
+[Timens](#timens), [McCray](#mccray05)
+* ##### measure mrna
-* _detect mRNA_: e.g. ACE2 mRNA.
-Necessary condition for local protein expression.
-However not sufficient for ACE2 on apical cell surface [to check].
+    Measure ACE2 mRNA expression.
+Necessary condition for a cell to produce a protein.
+However not sufficient for ACE2 on apical cell surface [to confirm].
 The mRNA expression across the human body is shown in  [Li et al](#li).

+##### caveats of ace2 detection
+[in work, verification needed]
 For serving as an entry point, ACE2 should be built into the cell membrane as a receptor i.e. being useable from the outside.
 So if _both_ of above methods yield positive, this is very likely.
-Moreover since coronaviruses have a preference for [aptical tissue sites](#tissue-tropism)
+Moreover since coronaviruses have a preference for [aptical tissue sites](#tissue-tropism) the ACE2 should be expressed on the apical sites.
+* [Antibody staining](antibody-staining) alone can yield false positives if the cells are not properly cleaned and ACE2 is just attached to the cell without being built into the cell membrane.
+* [Measuring mRNA](#measure-mrna) just detects if the cells produces ace2.
+But proteins produced by a cell can
+    - stay in the cell i.e. in cytoplasm or more into the nucleus
+    - be released from the cell
+    - being built into the cell membrane as a receptor on any site.

-ACE2 is apically expressed
+ACE2 is apically available
-* in the lower respiratory tract:<br>
+* in the lower respiratory tract
     - well-differentiated and ciliated airway epithelia [[mcray05](#mccray05)]
     - alveolar epithelial type 2 cells [to check/find citation].

 * in the upper respiratory tract
     - the basal layer of the non-keratinised squamous epithelium of the nasal and oral mucosa and the nasopharynx expresses ACE2 [Timens](#timens), [Lau](#lau).
     - goblet cells[todo: other cells (goblet) too in rework]